andrewtheguy/playsoundrs/README.md

 - Often preferred for sleep
 - Similar to the sound of rain or wind

+### Brown Noise
+Random noise with even stronger emphasis on low frequencies (1/f² noise).
+Also known as Brownian noise or red noise:
+- Deeper and more rumbling than pink noise
+- Sounds like a low roar or distant waterfall
+- Popular for deep focus and masking distractions
+- Some find it more soothing than white or pink noise

 ## Configuration

 To change the sine wave frequency, modify the `FREQUENCY_HZ` constant in `src/main.rs`: